Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: Abstract

 \section{Abstract}

-Near-field (NF) communications draw much attention in the context of extremely large-scale antenna arrays (ELAA).
-Owing to a large number of antennas and high carrier frequency, the NF coverage distance is quite substantial, where the electromagnetic radiation propagates by spherical waves, in contrast to the conventional planar waves of the far-field.
-Motivated by these facts, the block-dominant compressed sensing (BD-CS) assisted NF communications are proposed.
-Specifically, we elucidate why block sparsity exists in the distance-limited NF region.
-Then, block-dominant side-information (BD-SI) is introduced in support of the actual NF communication implementation.
-We validate that BD-CS is capable of providing exceptional channel estimation accuracy and high spectral efficiency, where the associated challenges, opportunities and its actual implementation in NF communications need to be carefully addressed.
+In the context of extremely large-scale antenna arrays deployed in sixth-generation (6G) mobile networks, near-field (NF) communications have gained considerable attention.
+Unlike the planar waves formulated in the far-field, electromagnetic radiation propagates as spherical waves in the NF.
+This alteration affects the NF channel characteristics, particularly resulting in weak sparsity in angular-domain NF channels, which poses tricky challenges to the application of compressed sensing (CS).
+Motivated by these facts, the block-dominant compressed sensing (BD-CS) techniques are proposed to assist NF communications.
+This article starts with the introduction on why block sparsity exists in the distance-limited NF region.
+Then, block-dominant side-information (BD-SI) is exploited to facilitate the actual NF communication implementation.
+While BD-CS shows promise in providing exceptional channel estimation accuracy and high spectral efficiency, several key challenges, opportunities, and practical implementation issues in NF communications need careful consideration.